dthain/opsys-sp24/syllabus.md

 The purpose of the homeworks and assignments in this course is for each student to gain the discipline and skills in design, programming, and analysis, so that they will be able to work independently in a professional setting.
 To that end, all exams, homeworks, and programming assignments are to be completed individually.
 Each student must write their own code from scratch with their own hands based on their own understanding of the course material.

 You may consult with other students and outside resources in order to better understand concepts and techniques, or to debug localized problems.
 You may not copy code from another student or resource, excepting any starter code provided by the instructor.

+In a similar way, you may not use AI assistants (ChatGPT, Copilot, etc) to generate material for the code or assignments, since this does not serve to develop or demonstrate your own understanding of the material.

 ## Some Campus Resources